We are seeking qualified applicants for six MR-predominant Abdominal Imaging Fellowship positions to begin July 1, 2026.

 SCARD Guidelines

 SCARD is pleased to announce the continuation of our fellowship embargo program.
 The program has been extremely successful in meeting its objectives of improving the fairness of the fellowship application process and providing our residents more time to experience all of Radiology sub-specialties before choosing their future career.
 In order to maintain flexibility, sub-specialties can either utilize the match or comply with the embargo dates.
-Based on feedback from many of you, we have made some significant changes to our guidelines, particularly regarding the first date of interviews.
-Below are the guidelines for this coming year (2023-24).
+Based on feedback from many of you, we have made some significant changes to our guidelines, particularly regarding the first date of interviews, the first date to offer acceptances and the grace period.
+Below are the guidelines for this coming year (recruiting for the class of 2026-2027).

-4. Applicants have until January 15th to accept or decline any offer made before January 15th.
-For any offer made on or after January 15th the candidate has a 1 day grace period to accept or decline the offer.
+- Applicants have until noon eastern standard time on January 29 to accept or decline any offer made before January 29.
+For any offer made on or after January 29 the candidate has a 1 day grace period (noon eastern standard time) to accept or decline the offer.

 For more information, please visit the SCARD policy website.